-- A. The Commission shall provide for the development, maintenance, operation, and utilization of a coordinated database and reporting system containing licensure, Adverse Action, and Investigative Information on all licensed individuals in Member States. - B. Notwithstanding any other provision of State law to the contrary, a Member State shall submit a uniform data set to the Data System on all individuals to whom this Compact is applicable as required by the Rules of the Commission, including: - 1.
-Identifying information; - 2.
-Licensure data; - 3.
-Adverse Actions against a license or Privilege to Practice; - 4.
-Non-confidential information related to Alternative Program participation; - 5.
-Any denial of application for licensure, and the reason(s) for such denial;
+A. The Commission shall provide for the development, maintenance, operation, and utilization of a coordinated database and reporting system containing licensure, adverse action, and investigative information on all licensed individuals in member states.

+- B. Notwithstanding any other provision of state law to the contrary, a member state shall submit a uniform data set to the data system on all individuals to whom this compact is applicable as required by the rules of the Commission, including:

+- 1. Identifying information;

+- 2. Licensure data;

-- 6. Current Significant Investigative Information; and - 7.
-Other information that may facilitate the administration of this Compact, as determined by the Rules of the Commission. - C. Investigative Information pertaining to a Licensee in any Member State will only be available to other Member States. - D. The Commission shall promptly notify all Member States of any Adverse Action taken against a Licensee or an individual applying for a license.
-Adverse Action information pertaining to a Licensee in any Member State will be available to any other Member State. - E. Member States contributing information to the Data System may designate information that may not be shared with the public without the express permission of the contributing State. - F. Any information submitted to the Data System that is subsequently required to be expunded by the laws of the Member State contributing the information shall be removed from the Data System.
+- 3. Adverse actions against a license or privilege to practice; - 4.
+Non-confidential information related to alternative program participation; - 5.
+Any denial of application for licensure, and the reason(s) for such denial; - 6.
+Current significant investigative information; and - 7.
+Other information that may facilitate the administration of this compact, as determined by the rules of the Commission. - C. Investigative information pertaining to a licensee in any member state shall only be available to other member states. - D. The Commission shall promptly notify all member states of any adverse action taken against a licensee or an individual applying for a license.
+Adverse action information pertaining to a licensee in any member state will be available to any other member state. - E. Member states contributing information to the data system may designate information that may not be shared with the public without the express permission of the contributing state.

+subsequently required to be expunded by the laws of the member state effect.

-SECTION 11: RULEMAKING
+SECTION 11.